Banaras railway station

-Banaras railway station (station code: BSBS), formerly known as Manduadih railway station, is situated in Manduadih area of Varanasi in the Indian state of Uttar Pradesh.
-It is a major station of Varanasi.
-The new sign boards have the name of the station in Hindi, English, Urdu and also Sanskrit.
+Banaras Railway Station (station code: BSBS), formerly known as Manduadih Railway Station, is located in Varanasi, Uttar Pradesh, India.
+This station, recently renamed to resonate more closely with the city's heritage, has become a key transit point in the North Eastern Railway Zone.
+Due to high demand at Varanasi Junction, Banaras Station has been upgraded with extensive passenger facilities, making it one of the city's high-amenity stations.
+The new signboards display the station's name in Hindi, English, Urdu, and Sanskrit, underscoring its cultural significance.

-Due to heavy rush at Varanasi Junction, it has been developed as a high facilitated station.

 History

 The Prayagraj–Mau–Gorakhpur main line was constructed as a -wide metre-gauge line by the Bengal and North Western Railway between 1899 and 1913.
 It was opened as MG (metre-gauge) railway station in 1906.
 It is now, NSG-3 Class and Adarsh station.